Generative AI and Sales Productivity: Field Experiments in Online Retail: Study Setting, Experimental Design, and Data

-The seven field experiments analyzed in this paper were conducted over roughly six months, from September 2023 to June 2024.
-The company’s GenAI initiatives, however, began earlier in 2023, with initial efforts devoted to model training, strategy formulation, and experimental preparation.
-The selection of workflows for GenAI reengineering was not systematic but instead reflected managerial judgment, with platform managers prioritizing those considered most promising in terms of technical feasibility, organizational costs, and potential productivity gains.
+The seven field experiments analyzed in this paper were conducted over roughly nine months, from September 2023 to June 2024.
+The company’s GenAI initiatives, however, began earlier in 2023, with initial efforts devoted to model training, implementation planning, and experimental preparation.
+The selection of workflows for GenAI re-engineering was not systematic but instead reflected managerial judgment, with platform managers prioritizing workflows viewed as most promising in terms of technical feasibility, organizational cost, and potential business value.
 The selected workflows cover several core modules of e-commerce operations, including customer service, consumer-product matching, advertising, and seller service.
-Table \ref{table:business processes} provides a concise overview of these workflows, highlighting the associated business needs/objectives and the modifications implemented using GenAI.
-Generally, these deployments did not change labor or capital inputs, with only one minor exception discussed below.
+Table \ref{table:business processes} provides an overview of these workflows, highlighting the business need in each case and the specific way GenAI was integrated.\\